-It's really not that scary once you’re armed with a little wisdom, an understanding of the process, and foolproof advice that will help you buy like a boss.
+It's really not that scary once you’re armed with a little wisdom, an understanding of the process, and foolproof advice that will help you buy.
 That's where we come in.
 Just make sure you're covered with an affordable home insurance policy.

 With some help from Peter Murray, an expert realtor for RE/MAX Plus, we outlined a sweet step-by-step guide that will take you from a daydreamer to a home-buying aficionado.
 So get ready to start packing and picking out paint colors.
 Find out more by contacting an insurance agent in your area.